Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • Sewage treatment works – a place that removes physical, chemical and biological contaminants from water before returning it to a river.

-• SgZs are established to reduce and prevent pollution of water abstracted for drinking water supplies.
-Safeguard Zone Action Plans set out actions to prevent and avoid water quality deterioration.
+• SgZs - Safeguard Zone Action Plans aim to reduce and prevent pollution of drinking water supplies.
 See Map

 • SSO - Storm Sewage Overflow.
 See also CSO.